mswertz/mswertz.gihub.io/communities.md

 ---
-title: Applications
+title: Communities
-intro: "Many have created great data solutions using MOLGENIS.
-Examples of communities using MOLGENIS below.
-Please email us if you want to added to this list."
+intro: "MOLGENIS can be applied in many ways and great data solutions are created using MOLGENIS.
+Examples of communities and their applications below."
 layout: black
 ---
 <div class="feature_box">
 <div class="feature_content_box">
-<h1>'FAIR' Catalogues</h1>
+<h1>FAIR Catalogues</h1>
-<b>Make data and samples findable</b> from biobanks, registries and researchers collections to ensure maximum (re)use for research and improve patients and citizens lives.
+Make data and samples findable from biobanks, registries and researchers collections to ensure maximum (re)use for research and improve patients and citizens lives.
 Examples:
 <ul>
-<li><a href="http://directory.bbmri-eric.nl">European directory of biobank collections (BBMRI-ERIC)</a></li>
+<li><a href="http://directory.bbmri-eric.eu">European directory of biobank collections (BBMRI-ERIC)</a></li>
 <li><a href="http://catalogue.bbmri.nl">Dutch catalogue of human data and sample collections (BBMRI-NL)</a></li>
 <li><a href="http://samples.rd-connect.nl">Catalogue of rare disease samples (RD-Connect)</a></li>
 <li><a href="http://www.palgaopenbaredatabank.nl/">Dutch catalogue of pathology samples (PALGA)]</a></li>